shivv625/ChatBotusingNLP/README.md

 <<<<<<< HEAD

 ## Overview
-This project implements a chatbot using Natural Language Processing (NLP) techniques.
-The chatbot is designed to understand user intents and provide appropriate responses based on predefined patterns and responses.
-It utilizes the `nltk` library for natural language processing, `scikit-learn` for machine learning, and `streamlit` for creating an interactive web interface.
+This project creates a chatbot using Natural Language Processing (NLP) methods.
+The chatbot is built to recognize user intents and generate relevant responses based on predefined patterns.
+It leverages the `nltk` library for processing natural language, `scikit-learn` for machine learning, and `streamlit` to develop an interactive web interface.

 ---

 ## Features
-- Understands various user intents such as greetings, farewells, gratitude, and more.
+- Recognizes different user intents, including greetings, farewells, expressions of gratitude, and more.
-- Provides relevant responses based on user input.
+- Generates appropriate responses based on user input.
-- Maintains a conversation history that can be viewed by the user.
+- Keeps track of the conversation history, allowing users to review previous interactions.
-- Built using Python and leverages popular libraries for NLP and machine learning.
+- Developed with Python, utilizing well-known libraries for NLP and machine learning.
 ---

 ## Technologies Used